PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Binary File
   File containing only binary code.

+Buffer
+  A memory space used for temporarily storing data before processing (e.g. assigning to a variable), or writing to a file.
+Buffers are necessary because of the vast differences in speed between data producers and consumers.

 Camel Case
   [Camel Case](https://en.wikipedia.org/wiki/Camel_case) is one of the naming conventions used to improve the readability of code, whilst avoiding the use of the ‘underscore’ character.